radview/webload-documentation/docs/scripting/appendix_b.md

 1. Double-click the **System** icon in the Control Panel.

-1. Create a user environment variable called CLASSPATH with a value similar to the following:
+2. Create a user environment variable called CLASSPATH with a value similar to the following:

    `D:\Navigator\Program\Java\Classes\java40.jar`

    See the Sun JDK documentation for more information about CLASSPATH.

 > **Note:** Because Java is a strongly typed language and JavaScript is weakly typed, the JavaScript runtime engine converts argument values into the appropriate data types for the other language when you use LiveConnect.
-See [*Data Type Conversions* ](#_bookmark165)(on page [185](#_bookmark164)), for complete information.
+See [*Data Type Conversions* ](#data-type-conversions), for complete information.